Shastina: Geological features

+Climate

 Climbing and skiing

 Shastina is most commonly and easily climbed via the Cascade Gulch route, which ascends from Hidden Valley diagonally up to the Shasta-Shastina saddle, and then continuing up the eastern flank of Shastina's cone to its summit.
 For most mountaineers, it represents only a quick side trip on the downclimb after summiting Shasta.
 But for ski mountaineers, Shastina presents a reasonable climb in its own right in return for several exceptional ski descents, including Diller Canyon, the North Face, and the South Face.